What You’ll Learn

 #2 Automate database deployments

 Automating database deployments can significantly reduce the risk of errors and improve the efficiency of the change management process.
 Automation allows for the creation of repeatable and consistent processes, which can be easily tested and deployed.
+Implementing automated database deployments not only reduces errors but also speeds up the release process, enabling your team to react faster to business needs and minimize downtime.
 Additionally, automation can help to reduce the time it takes to deploy changes, allowing organizations to respond more quickly to changing business needs.

 #3 Implement a rollback plan